Mayur01/Bash-Project/README.md

 # WordPress Installation Script
 Wordpress will be installed and configured using the script.

-Follow the Instructions and answer the blanks it will set setup all the necessary.If all goes well Wordpress should be up and running.
+Follow the Instructions and answer the questions, it will set setup all the necessary.If all goes well Wordpress should be up and running.